citusdata/citus_docs/reference/configuration.rst

 citus.large_table_shard_count (integer)
 $$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$

 Sets the shard count threshold over which a table is considered large and defaults to 4.
 This criteria is then used in picking a table join order during distributed query planning.
-This value can be set at run-time and is effective on the master.
+This value can be set at run-time and is effective on the coordinator.

 citus.limit_clause_row_fetch_count (integer)
 $$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$

 Sets the number of rows to fetch per task for limit clause optimization.
 In some cases, select queries with limit clauses may need to fetch all rows from each task to generate results.
 In those cases, and where an approximation would produce meaningful results, this configuration value sets the number of rows to fetch from each shard.
 Limit approximations are disabled by default and this parameter is set to -1.
-This value can be set at run-time and is effective on the master.
+This value can be set at run-time and is effective on the coordinator.

 citus.count_distinct_error_rate (floating point)
 $$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$

 Citus can calculate count(distinct) approximates using the postgresql-hll extension.
 This configuration entry sets the desired error rate when calculating count(distinct).
 0.0, which is the default, disables approximations for count(distinct); and 1.0 provides no guarantees about the accuracy of results.
 We recommend setting this parameter to 0.005 for best results.
-This value can be set at run-time and is effective on the master.
+This value can be set at run-time and is effective on the coordinator.

 citus.task_assignment_policy (enum)
 $$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$

 Sets the policy to use when assigning tasks to workers.
-The master assigns tasks to workers based on shard locations.
+The coordinator assigns tasks to workers based on shard locations.
 This configuration value specifies the policy to use when making these assignments.
 Currently, there are three possible task assignment policies which can be used.

 * **greedy:** The greedy policy is the default and aims to evenly distribute tasks across workers.